heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 > [!NOTE]
 >
 > Even though this DNS provider seem fishy and old-fashioned, it is reliable and
-> well-known in the free domain name industry.
+> well-known in the free domain name community.
 You can use it to acquire a free
 > domain name that you can use for the purpose of this course.

 Click on the `Add Domain` button and choose a domain name.